-HIPAA secure messaging means that the exchange of patient information – often referred to as protected health information (PHI) – between physicians, nurses and hospital employees is exchanged via a secure and encrypted platform which adheres to the mandates of Health Insurance Portability and Accountability Act (HIPAA) regulations.
+HIPAA secure messaging means that the exchange of patient information – often referred to as protected health information (PHI) – between physicians, nurses and hospital employees takes place via a secure and encrypted platform which adheres to the mandates of Health Insurance Portability and Accountability Act (HIPAA) regulations.

-Failure by healthcare employees to use a HIPAA secure messaging application when exchanging messages with colleagues that contain PHI can constitute a HIPAA fine.
+Failure by healthcare employees to use a HIPAA secure messaging application when exchanging messages that contain PHI can result in HIPAA fines.

 What is required of a HIPAA secure messaging app?

-Today, healthcare institutions are moving to HIPAA-compliant messaging applications that provide secure messaging and uphold the mandates of HIPAA.
+Healthcare institutions are moving to HIPAA compliant messaging applications that provide secure messaging and uphold the mandates of HIPAA.

 What are the benefits of using a HIPAA secure messaging app?

-These costs were the result of pagers causing delays in providing patient care as well as in wasted time from using pagers to coordinate care.
-Waiting to get access to the right doctor as well as exchanging the correct information were all delayed due to pagers.
+These costs are the result of pagers causing delays in providing patient care as well as in wasted time from using pagers to coordinate care.
+Waiting to get access to the right doctor as well as exchanging the correct information are some consequences of using pagers.

-One of the main benefits of HIPAA compliant messaging is seen through the advantages they have in bettering patient outcomes.
-According to a study by the University of Pennsylvania “patients whose hospital care providers used mobile secure text-messaging as a means of communication had shorter lengths-of stay compared to patients whose providers used the standard paging system to communicate”.
-The results of the study further indicated that mobile secure text messaging may help to improve communication among providers leading to more efficient care coordination and allowing patients to leave the hospital sooner.
+According to a study by the University of Pennsylvania “patients whose hospital care providers used mobile secure text-messaging as a means of communication had shorter lengths-of-stay compared to patients whose providers used the standard paging system to communicate”.

-Although physicians often prefer to exchange emails rather than send text messages, increasing scrutiny of their communication methods is pushing them to use HIPAA secure messaging with greater frequency to ensure that any PHI that is communicated maintains its security and encryption.
+Physicians who prefer to exchange emails rather than send text messages face increasing scrutiny of their communication methods, guiding them to use HIPAA secure messaging with greater frequency to ensure that any PHI is encrypted and secure.

-The main advantage to physicians of using HIPAA secure messaging over email and pagers is that HIPAA compliant messaging applications ensure message accountability and practically eliminate the need for physicians to play phone tag.
-This means that physicians can spend less time trying to reach out to colleagues and then wait for response.
-Instead, they can be assured that they will get a quick response to their texts and that as a physician they can then return to their focus of patient care.
+HIPAA compliant messaging applications also ensure message accountability and practically eliminate the need for physicians to play phone tag.
+This means that physicians can spend less time trying to reach out to colleagues and then wait for responses.
+Instead, they can be assured that they will get a quick response to their texts and that they can then return their focus on their patients.